Fox-Design-Agency/Totally-Legit-Grow-Management-API/README.md

 3. Call associated Logic func
 4. Return appropiate json response

+Location of the function within the handler files should inherit based on the section of the route within main.
+Since this function sets up the request to pass to the logic layer, there should be minimal disagreement on proper placement based on the main route placement.

 #### Logic Pattern

 The basic flow of code through the logic funcs should follow this order with minimal deviation: